It’s all Greek to Us: What Greek Mythology Can Teach Us About Digital Marketing

 In this case, a heart full of love for Greek mythology has taken root in my digital marketing nerdery.
 Turns out, there’s a lot we can learn by connecting the two.
 Whether you’re a hardcore myth-fit or your passions lie in other directions, grab a seat in the amphitheater.
 You don’t need to be an expert in either to learn the lessons they teach us.

 Achilles = Google Paid Search

 Achilles is the fearless warrior acclaimed for his mercilessness in the Trojan battlefield.
-He is swift and well-respected in warcraft, but is a diva in his own sense.
-Things have to be done his way, or nothing will get done.
+He is swift and well-respected in warcraft, but a diva in his own sense.
+Things have to be carried out his way, or nothing will get done.

 And as many of us know, Achilles had one heel of a weakness (*bud-dum-bist 🥁*).
 That weakness that led to the Greek hero’s destruction.

 When we think of Google Paid Search, we think of fast results.
 It’s one of the most well-known search engines.
 In fact, other search engines can’t even come close to messing with Google’s status.

 Google is picky in the way things should be done.
 Paid search is straight to the point.
 No foofy creativity.
 Just hardened, character-constricted words (maybe a super simple image extension).
 You, also, have to be careful how you play your advertising content.
 Rules need to be carefully followed or your ads get flagged.

 There is a seemingly apparent flaw with our search engine celebrity: privacy.
 With privacy concerns rising and laws strengthening, Google has definitely been shot with an arrow.
 Right in the heel.
 Especially in Europe.

 What this means: